- September 01, 2021

 This course provides an introductory overview of the discipline of Sociology.
 Learners explore human behavior, stratification, social institutions, and sociological theory and methods.
 Learners examine how social positions shape lives, and how people adjust to social and cultural environments.

-This introductory course provides learners with a basic understanding and overview of the field of psychology.
-Attention is given to major psychological perspectives and the fundamentals of scientific thinking, biological factors, cognitive processes, social and cultural influences, personality, psychological disorders, and human motivation.
-Learners are encouraged to apply what they learn to their own lives and the world around them.
+This introductory course provides learners with a basic understanding and an overview of the field of psychology.
+Attention is given to major psychological perspectives and the fundamentals of scientific thinking, biological factors, sensation and perception, cognitive processes, personality, social influences and human motivation.
+Learners will be encouraged to apply what they learn to their own lives and the world around them.

 Year 2 - Correctional Studies Specialization Courses

 In this course, learners explore a broad range of trauma issues in the lives of individuals, families, children, and youth.
 Learners examine the role of the practitioner in assessing the indicators of trauma, providing support and referral, and engaging in self-care.
 Learners explore policies and practices through a trauma-informed framework.
 Learners explore how attitudes, values, and experiences affect perceptions and judgments when dealing with various types of trauma.

 This course provides an introduction to the major historical and contemporary theoretical concepts of crime, criminals, and criminality.
 The course establishes the theoretical relationship between criminology and other sciences like psychology and sociology.
 In addition, the course also delves into the use of the physical sciences and explores the effects of their use in criminal matters.